mlcommons/inference_results_v0.5/README.md

-# MLPerf™ Training v0.5 results
+# MLPerf™ Inference v0.5 results
-This repository contains the results and code for the MLPerf™ Training v0.5 benchmark.
+This repository contains the results and code for the MLPerf™ Inference v0.5 benchmark.

 For benchmark code and rules please see the [main MLPerf Inference repository](https://github.com/mlcommons/inference).